-- 1. Method 1: - a.
-For the day you depart, add 3⁄4 of the standard meal allowance amount for that day. - b.
-For the day you return, add 3⁄4 of the standard meal allowance amount for the preceding day. - 2.
+- 1. Method 1: - a) For the day you depart, add 3/4 of the standard meal allowance amount for that day. - d) For the day you return, add 3⁄4 of the standard meal allowance amount for the preceding day. - 2.
 Method 2: Prorate the standard meal allowance using any method you consistently apply in accordance with reasonable business practice.

 The standard mileage rate.
 This is a set rate per mile that you can use to figure your deductible car expenses.
-For 2023, the standard mileage rate for the cost of operating your car is 65.5 cents (0.655) per mile.
+For 2024, the standard mileage rate for the cost of operating your car is 67.0 cents (0.67) per mile.